git-token/documentation/evaluating_projects_with_gittoken.md

 **1) What does the token do and what are the token economics?**

 This might be hard for some to hear but not everything needs to be a token.
 However, with the current hype around ICOs everything is becoming one.
-Understanding what a token does and why those functions can’t be managed by an existing token (or to go further, why the platform or service needs to be decentralized) is critical.
+Understanding what a token does and why those functions can’t be managed by an existing token (or to go further, why the platform or service benefits from decentralization) is critical.

 As [Nick Tomaino of Rune Capital points out](https://thecontrol.co/on-token-value-e61b10b6175e), there are really four major kinds of tokens: traditional asset tokens, usage tokens, work tokens, and hybrid tokens.